lfarroco/news-radar/README.md

 Running `make serve` will build the static website and serve it at port `3000`.

-Running `sh cron.sh` will scan, write and publish the generated website files to the `publish` branch.
+Running `sh cron.sh` will scan and write website files.
 It runs every hour.